sunfounder/raphael-kit/docs/source/python/blynk/blynk_light.rst

+.. _blynk_light_py:

 Smart Light
 ===========

 In this project, we use Blynk's Silder to control the brightness of the LED, turning it on and off with Switch.

-.. note:: Before starting this project, we recommend that you complete :ref:`bk_start`.
+.. note:: Before starting this project, we recommend that you complete :ref:`bk_start_py`.
 The following will give you a clear understanding of Blynk.

 **Required Components**